KinPeter/StartPage-2/README.md

 - **Weather forecast -**
 Thanks to the DarkSky API I have a beautiful custom weather forecast using my own custom SVG icons.

-- **Database backup cloud function -**
+- **Database backup service -**
-Google Cloud Function to fetch all data from my Firestore databases and send them to me by email in JSON format.
+Google Cloud web service (Node.js) to fetch all data from my Firestore databases and send them to me by email in JSON format.

 ### Technologies used:
 - Angular